 I hope my suggestions will help you get traffic on your website or blog.

-And I strongly believe you will start implementing some of the tips described here to help boost your online sales soon.
+And I strongly believe you will start implementing some tips described here to help boost your online sales soon.

 To make things simpler for you, here are the common reasons why your website is not getting traffic: